-- A. Facility Processing.
-Facilities and equipment shall be as required for cost effective operation as described in the functional program.
-At a minimum, the following elements shall be included: - 1.
-A separate room for receiving and holding soiled linen until ready for pickup or processing. - 2.
+- 1. A separate room for receiving and holding soiled linen until ready for pickup or processing. - 2.
 A central, clean linen storage and issuing room(s), in addition to the linen storage required at individual patient units. - 3.
-Cart storage area(s) for separate parking of clean- and soiled-linen carts out of traffic. - 4 A clean linen inspection and mending room or area.
+Cart storage area(s) for separate parking of clean- and soiled-linen carts out of traffic. - 4.
+A clean linen inspection and mending room or area.
 If not provided elsewhere, a clean linen inspection, delinting, folding, assembly and packaging area should be provided as part of the linen services.
 Mending should be provided for in the linen services department.
-A space for tables, shelving, and storage should be provided - 5.
+A space for tables, shelving, and storage should be provided. - 5.
 Handwashing stations in each area where unbagged, soiled linen is handled. - B. If linen is processed in a laundry facility that is not part of the licensed facility provisions shall also be made for: - 1.
-A service entrance, protected from inclement weather, for loading and unloading of linen.2.
+A service entrance, protected from inclement weather, for loading and unloading of linen. - 2.
 Control station for pickup and receiving. - 3.
-The hospital is responsible to insure the commercial laundry does comply with Section 46, Physical Environment. - C. If linen is processed in a laundry facility that is part of the licensed facility, the following shall be provided in addition to that of Section 68 A: - 1.
+The hospital is responsible to insure the commercial laundry does comply with Section 42, Physical Environment. - C. If linen is processed in a laundry facility that is part of the licensed facility, the following shall be provided in addition to that of Section 64 A: - 1.
 A receiving, holding, and sorting room for control and distribution of soiled linen.
 Discharge from soiled linen chutes may be received within this room or in a separate room. - 2.
 Laundry processing room with commercial type equipment that can process at least a seven-day supply within the regular scheduled workweek.
 This may require a capacity for processing a seven-day supply in a 40-hour week. - 3.
-Storage for laundry supplies. - 4.
-Employee handwashing stations in each room where clean or soiled linen is processed and handled.
+Storage for laundry supplies.

-- 5. Arrangement of equipment that will permit an orderly workflow and minimize cross traffic that might mix clean and soiled operations. - 6.
+- 4. Employee handwashing stations in each room where clean or soiled linen is processed and handled. - 5.
+Arrangement of equipment that will permit an orderly workflow and minimize cross-traffic that might mix clean and soiled operations. - 6.
 Conveniently accessible staff lockers, showers, and lounge.

-SECTION 69: PHYSICAL FACILITIES, CLEANING AND SANITIZING CARTS, EMPLOYEE FACILITIES AND ENVIRONMENTAL CLOSETS.
+SECTION 65: PHYSICAL FACILITIES, CLEANING AND SANITIZING CARTS, EMPLOYEE FACILITIES AND ENVIRONMENTAL CLOSETS.

 - A. Facilities shall be provided to clean and sanitize carts serving the central medical and surgical supply department, dietary facilities, and linen services.
-These may be centralized or departmentalized or offsite as required by the writtenfunctional program. - B. Lockers, lounges, toilets, etc. should be provided for employees and volunteers.
+These may be centralized or departmentalized or offsite as required by the written narrative. - B. Lockers, lounges, toilets, etc. should be provided for employees and volunteers.
 These should be in addition to, and separate from, those required for medical staff and public. - C. Each environmental services closet shall contain a floor receptor and/or services sink and storage space for environmental services equipment (cart, bucket, etc.) and supplies.
 There shall be at least one environmental services closet for each floor.

-SECTION 70: PHYSICAL FACILITIES, ENGINEERING SERVICE AND EQUIPMENT AREAS.
+SECTION 66: PHYSICAL FACILITIES, ENGINEERING SERVICE AND EQUIPMENT AREAS.

-Sufficient space shall be included in all mechanical and electrical equipment rooms for proper maintenance of equipment.
+Space shall be included in all mechanical and electrical equipment rooms for proper maintenance of equipment.
 Provisions shall also be made to provide for equipment removal and replacement.
 The following shall be provided: